idiap/DiscoConn-Classifier/readme.txt

 1. Classifier models in order to tag instances of 7 discourse connectives according to the discourse relation they signal in raw and unseen English text
 2. A feature extraction script in order to generate test instances and feature vectors for the connectives to disambiguate

-These models and scripts can be used to disambiguate discourse connectives in raw and unseen English text.

 See the sections below for instructions on how to run the scripts.

 If you make use of this software, please consider citing the following papers: